Roomba 960 Review

 I would recommend the Roomba 960 if you’re looking for the following features in a robot vacuum.

 - Want a robot vacuum with more advanced cleaning – The Roomba 960 uses some of the most advanced cleaning technology we have seen to date.
 This unit utilizes the three stage cleaning process that all Roomba’s do, but this model also includes an on-board camera and more advanced suction power.

-- Don’t mind the higher price tag – Priced at $699, this is not an inexpensive unit.
+- Don’t mind the higher price tag – This is not an inexpensive unit.
 You will want to be sure this vacuum is the best choice for you before committing to it.

 - Want to be able to control the vacuum with an app – This Roomba comes equipped with wifi, so users can control the vacuum through the iRobot app.
 If you’re looking for an effortless vacuum cleaner, this could certainly be the right choice.

 For more information on the Roomba 960 visit Amazon.com.